ENROLLMENT FOR FALL 2025 OPENS JULY 1

 - Daniel Gardner, president of the supply chain consultancy Trade Facilitators, Inc. and co-founder of the tech-enabled forwarder & customs broker, Trade XCelerators. -March 18

-- Corey Keys, Director of Carrier Relationships, ITS Logistics and Paul Brashier, Vice President of Global Supply Chain for ITS Logistics (in person)- April 22
+- Corey Keeyes Director of Carrier Relationships, ITS Logistics, April 22

 The Allen family’s story is unique because their loved ones, Pollee Allen and his wife Rose were kidnapped from Africa and brought to the U.S. illegally in 1860 on The Clotilda, 53 years after Congress passed The Act Prohibiting the Importation of Slaves in 1807.
 The Allen story dives deeper into the rich culture of African communal living with the formation of Africatown, founded by Pollee, Rose and 30 other Clotilda survivors.